 5. Propagation conditions are set according to Annex B.0.

-6. Ensure the UE is in State Out_of_Coverage with generic procedure parameters Sidelink On, Test Loop Function On with UE test loop mode E closed for Transmit Mode according to TS 38.508-1 [5] clause 4.5.
+6. Ensure the UE is in State Out_of_Coverage with generic procedure parameters Sidelink On, Test Loop Function On with UE test loop mode E closed for Receive Mode according to TS 38.508-1 [5] clause 4.5.

-7. Trigger the UE to reset UTC time.
-(NOTE: The UTC time reset may be performed by MMI or AT command (+CUTCR).)

-8. The GNSS simulator is triggered to start step 1 of Scenario #1 to simulate a location in the centre of Geographical area #1.
-Wait for the UE to acquire the GNSS signal and start to transmit.

 7.3E.2.4.2 Test procedure

-1. The UE starts to perform the NR V2X sidelink communication according to SL-V2X-Preconfiguration and to schedule the V2X RMC according to Table 7.3G.1.4.1-1.
+1. The UE starts to perform the NR V2X sidelink communication according to SL-V2X-Preconfiguration.

-2. Set the signal level of V2X to the appropriate REFSENS value defined in Table 7.3G.1.3-1.
+2. Set the signal level of V2X to the appropriate REFSENS value defined in Table 7.3E.2.5-1.